Michel Hulin

-Michel Hulin (born 31 January 1936) is a French philosopher specialised on Indian philosophy.
+Michel Hulin (born 31 January 1936) is a French philosopher, specialised in Indian philosophy.

-Biography

-Michel Hulin was born on 31 January 1936.
 An alumn of the École normale supérieure, he obtained his doctorate in philosophy from the Paris-Sorbonne University in 1977 with a dissertation on the Vedic concept of ahamkara.
 He was a professor of Indian and comparative philosophy at Paris-Sorbonne from 1981 to 1998.
 His research has focused on classical Indian philosophy, such as the nondualism in Vedanta, Tantric-inspired texts in Shaivism and the confrontations between European and Asian traditions of thought.